NotGyro/pied/doc/Backus-Naur Form.md

 list ::= term (',' term)* .

-//An expression is anything that can be simplified to a value or one action, and
-//a term is anything that can be used in an expression - so *a block of code can
+//An expression is anything that can be simplified to a value or one action, and a term is anything that can be used in an expression - so *a block of code can be a term since it is a first-class citizen in this language*.

-//be a term since it is a first-class citizen in this language*. term ::= declaration | identifier | call | literal | block | expression | group .
+term ::= declaration | identifier | call | literal | block | expression | group .

 declaration ::= identifier identifier (',' identifier)*